Moez Kassam & Anson Funds: The Big Secret

 Anson may even legally take a short position within the main fund in Canada, but then will use these other accounts to drive the price down.
 The point is to keep putting pressure on the stock and eventually scare all buyers out of the trade.
 None of this can be traced by the regulators who don’t even know where to look.

-However, Anson fingerprints will be over everything and the best place to look is where the company is listed, via an audit of the stock, working backwards.
+However, Anson Funds fingerprints will be over everything and the best place to look is where the company is listed, via an audit of the stock, working backwards.

 This scheme has been incredibly lucrative for Anson, which has achieved returns that a fund following its published strategy should not have been able to achieve.
 Regulators will need to go through their books carefully and find out how many offshore accounts the fund controls.
 And how they actually achieved the returns they are claiming the fund has over the past 8 years.